andrewcistola/Health-Risk-and-Equity/README.md

 This analysis serves to fulfill part of the the requirements for the PhD in Public Health-Heath Services Research at the University of Florida.

 ### Contents
+`Race_MEPS_Results(.md/.doc/.html)` Results form an analysis of paid claims costs by race among marketpalce enrollees using variables relevant to the ACA risk adjustment program.
 `_archive` Old Content kept for reference (untracked)<br>
 `_code` Code scripts used in the analysis labeled by function<br>
 `_data` Raw and staged data files used for analysis.<br>